slin18/Google-Pagerank/README.md

 3. Type: python3 <filename>.py where filename is pagerank if you did not alter

-If you wish to change the input, you must edit the code directly and follow the steps 1-3 There is no user input functionality
+If you wish to change the input, you must edit the code directly and follow the steps 1-3 You can use other inputs provided, or create your own!
+There is no user input functionality

 Note: This is not how Google calculates PageRank<return>